 Common security threats

 Jobseekers are an increasingly common target for money laundering scam emails.
-Typically, these emails concern a job offer and the sender may claim to have found your details on a job site such as Globe UK Recruitment.
-They often offer job titles such as 'transaction manager' or 'accounts assistant'.
+Typically, these emails concern a job offer and the sender may claim to have found your details on a job site such as Globe UK Recruitment (this is NOT possible as your details are not visible to the public).
+They often offer job titles such as ‘transaction manager’ or ‘accounts assistant’.

 Money laundering scams usually have five key stages:

-Falling victim to a money laundering scam is not only distressing, it can also affect credit ratings and bring victims under suspicion of criminal activity.
+Falling victim to a money laundering scam is not only distressing, it can also affect credit ratings and bring victims under suspicion of criminal activity etc.

 However, there are a number of tell-tale signs to look out for to help you spot a potential money laundering scam: